mkalifardi/mkalifardi.github.io/_posts/2025-04-19-indonesia-post-global-trade-era.md

 Indonesia can’t control global tariffs — but it can control its **credibility, consistency, and clarity**.
 That’s what long-term investors — and citizens — care about most.

-> In a world where trade rules are being rewritten, Indonesia must decide whether to be a price taker or a rule shaper.
+> In a world where trade rules are being rewritten, Indonesia must decide whether to be a price taker, a rule shaper — or worse, a cautionary tale.

----